Azure/certlc/README.md

 - json
 ---

-# Certificate Life Cycle LAB Deployment
+# Certificate Lifecycle LAB Deployment
-In this tutorial, you will learn how to deploy the LAB environment for the **Certificate Life Cycle on Azure** scenario.
+In this tutorial, you will learn how to deploy the LAB environment for the **Certificate Lifecycle on Azure** scenario.
 The goal is to showcase a comprehensive solution for the automated renewal of certificates issued by non-integrated Certificate Authorities.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fcertlc%2Fmain%2F.armtemplate%2Ffulllabdeploy.json)